Stastny's OT goal sends Hurricanes past Isles into 2nd round

 Jesperi Kotkaniemi nearly tied it for Carolina, but his shot hit off the crossbar at 7:48.
 The Islanders than had sustained pressure in the offensive zone around the middle of the period, with Andersen stopping attempts by Scott Mayfield and Cizikas less than 20 seconds apart.

-New York outshot Carolina 11-8 in the first period, and had the better scoring opportunities.

-The Hurricanes went 7 1/2 minutes between their first two shots on goal, from Martin Necas’ attempt from the left circle 1:03 into the game to Brett Pesce’s shot from the right point at 8:31.

 The Islanders got on the scoreboard when they took advantage of a Hurricanes turnover in the neutral zone.
-Clutterbuck got pass from Ryan Pulock, skated up the right side and fired a shot from the right circle past Andersen at 9:20 for his first goal of the series.
+Clutterbuck got pass from Ryan Pulock, skated up the right side and fired a shot from the right circle past Andersen at 9:20 of the first period for his first goal of the series.

 GOALIE CHANGE